pinojs/pino/docs/extreme.md

   In all of these cases, the process is in a state that it *must* terminate.
-  Thus, if you do not register an `onTerminated` function when constructing your Pino instance (see [pino#constructor](API.md#constructor)), then Pino will invoke `process.exit(0)`.
-Otherwise, it is left up to you to fully terminate the process.
+  Thus, if you do not register an `onTerminated` function when constructing your Pino instance (see [pino#constructor](API.md#constructor)), then Pino will invoke `process.exit(0)` when no error has occurred, or `process.exit(1)` otherwise.
+If you do supply an `onTerminated` function, it is left up to you to fully terminate the process.

 So in summary, only use extreme mode if you're doing an extreme amount of logging, and you're happy in some scenarios to lose the most recent logs.